 While you can live in your old bedroom eating dorm room fare, do you want to?

 Money is tight when starting a business.
 As you are searching the couch cushions for extra funding, that loan Aunt Meg mentioned can seem awfully appealing.
 However, don't let desperation cloud your judgment.
 When borrowing from friends or family, proceed with caution.

 Either party may be tempted to say a written contract and a set schedule for repayment are unnecessary.
 But in reality, verbal agreements and casual contracts can spell big trouble.

 If your business fails, it will be disappointing for you.
-But, if your family or friendships disintegrate, it could
+But, if your family or friendships disintegrate, it could be catastrophic.

 Is your dream worth this risk?